jonas089/Rust/Readme.md

 # Chapter 12 - An I/O Project: Building a Command Line Program
 .root/minigrep Project.
+ ## Environment variables in the powershell:
+ PS> $Env:CASE_INSENSITIVE=1; cargo run to poem.txt
+ PS> Remove-Item Env:CASE_INSENSITIVE
+ (suitable for example in minigrep project)

 ## To be done:
 -
 -
 -

-# To Mark: Currently on Chapter 12.5
+# To Mark: Currently on Chapter 12.6

 the smaller coding examples from the Rust book, that i've done are in Small_Practicals/src/main.rs

 ## Latest Changes:
-+ Finished 12.4
++ Finished 12.5
-+ Reviewed Chapter 10.3
-+ Watched a video on Lifetime for better understanding
-+ Revised "Automated testing"
++ Understood how to set remove Environment variables in the powershell.